Presbyterian Church in the United States of America: Early organization efforts (1650–1729)

 The origins of the Presbyterian Church is the Protestant Reformation of the 16th century.
 The writings of French theologian and lawyer John Calvin (1509–64) solidified much of the Reformed thinking that came before him in the form of the sermons and writings of Huldrych Zwingli.
 John Knox, a former Catholic priest from Scotland who studied with Calvin in Geneva, Switzerland, took Calvin's teachings back to Scotland and led the Scottish Reformation of 1560.
 As a result, the Church of Scotland embraced Reformed theology and presbyterian polity.
 The Ulster Scots brought their Presbyterian faith with them to Ireland, where they laid the foundation of what would become the Presbyterian Church of Ireland.

 By the second half of the 17th century, Presbyterians were immigrating to British North America.
 Scottish and Scotch-Irish immigrants contributed to a strong Presbyterian presence in the Middle Colonies, particularly Philadelphia.
 Before 1706, however, Presbyterian congregations were not yet organized into presbyteries or synods.

 In 1706, seven ministers led by Francis Makemie established the first presbytery in North America, the Presbytery of Philadelphia.
 The presbytery was primarily created to promote fellowship and discipline among its members and only gradually developed into a governing body.
 Initially, member congregations were located in New Jersey, Pennsylvania, Delaware, and Maryland.
 Further growth led to the creation of the Synod of Philadelphia (known as the "General Synod") in 1717.
 The synod's membership consisted of all ministers and one lay elder from every congregation.

 The synod still had no official confessional statement.
-The Church of Scotland and the Irish Synod of Ulster already required clergy to subscribe to the Westminster Confession.
+The Church of Scotland and the Synod of Ulster already required clergy to subscribe to the Westminster Confession.
 In 1729, the synod passed the Adopting Act, which required clergy to assent to the Westminster Confession and Larger and Shorter Catechisms.
 However, subscription was only required for those parts of the Confession deemed an "essential and necessary article of faith".
 Ministers could declare any scruples to their presbytery or the synod, which would then decide if the minister's views were acceptable.
 While crafted as a compromise, the Adopting Act was opposed by those who favored strict adherence to the Confession.